KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Facial-Recognition by JonasGoebel](https://github.com/JonasGoebel/MMM-Facial-Recognition)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. No image found.
+2. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-Facial-Recognition.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-Facial-Recognition.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Facial-Recognition-OCV3 by normyx](https://github.com/normyx/MMM-Facial-Recognition-OCV3)